-On the map from 1650, the river of Salme was depicted as a strait between the islands of Kuressaar and Sõrve.
-‘Salm’ in Estonian means small strait, especially between two islands.
-In the early 2000s, during a research project focused on prehistoric harbours, the area around the Salme school was identified as a possible site for a prehistoric harbour.
-Unfortunately, the archaeological research was complicated due to this area being affected by the battles of the Second World War, as well as by terrain levelling works from the later decades.
-Therefore, the archaeologists were not able to locate the presumed harbour site.
+A map dating from 1650 shows the river of Salme as a strait between the islands of Kuressaar and Sõrve.
+‘Salm’ in Estonian means a narrow strait, especially one between two islands.
+In the early 2000s, a research project focused on prehistoric harbours identified the area around the present-day local schoolhouse as a possible site for a prehistoric harbour.
+However, archaeological research was complicated, as the area was affected by the ravages of World War Two as well as by extensive amelioration works carried out in later decades.
+It therefore proved impossible for the archaeologists to locate the presumed harbour site.

-At the end of the 2000s, two boat burial graves were discovered during roadworks and were thereafter excavated by Marge Konsa and Jüri Peets in 2008–2012.
-The graves were characterized by both local and foreign features, and most of the warriors buried there were of Scandinavian origin.
-However, some of them may have been locals as well, as indicated by strontium analyses.
-It is commonplace to find graves near prehistoric harbour sites of Saaremaa, frequently with burials otherwise uncommon in Saaremaa.
+At the end of the 2000s, two ship burial graves were discovered during roadworks and were subsequently excavated by Marge Konsa and Jüri Peets in 2008–2012.
+The graves showed both local and foreign characteristics, and most of the warriors buried in the ships were of Scandinavian origin.
+Some of the deceased may have, however, been locals, as indicated by strontium analyses.
+Graves are routinely found near prehistoric harbour sites of Saaremaa, frequently containing burials with non-local features.

-The first boat of Salme was discovered during roadworks when human bones with single artifacts from the 7th–8th century came to light.
-Six lines of boat rivets were recorded as well.
-The dead had been buried in a clinker-built boat, which wooden parts were almost totally decayed.
-The stern was ruined by the construction works.
-The boat had been 11.5 m long and 2 m wide, with about 40 cm draught.
-According to 14C analyses, the vessel had been built in the first half of the 7th century and used for burial at the end of the 7th century or in the first half of the 8th century.
-One of the analyses taken from an animal bone was also dated to the period from the 8th century up to the end of the 10th century (Konsa et al 2009, Peets et al 2011).
+The first boat of Salme was discovered when human bones and a few artefacts from the 7th–8th centuries were unearthed by roadworks.
+Also, six lines of boat rivets were recorded during the excavations.
+The dead had been buried in a clinker-built boat.
+The boat’s wooden parts were almost totally decayed and the stern ruined by previous construction works.
+The boat had been 11.5 m long and 2 m wide, with a 40 cm draught.
+According to radiocarbon dating, the vessel was built in the first half of the 7th century and used for burial at the end of the 7th century or in the first half of the 8th century.
+One of the animal bones was also dated to the period from the 8th century up to the end of the 10th century (Konsa et al. 2009, Peets et al. 2011).

-Some building details, e. g. boat rivets indicate boat building tradition that was widespread in the east coast region of the Baltic Sea (Mäss 2009).
-A small rowing boat like the one from Salme I was indeed better suited for sailing in Väinameri (the sea around Estonian islands) than in the open sea.
+Certain details, e. g. boat rivets, point to a boat building tradition widely practised on the eastern coast of the Baltic Sea (Mäss 2009).
+A small rowing boat with no sail like this was indeed better suited for the Väinameri Sea (the sea around Estonian islands) than for the open seas.

-Remains of seven different individuals were found from the first boat of Salme.
-The bones were completely intermingled and represented only fragments of skeletons.
-Several researchers have explained the fragmentation of bones with later construction works at the site, or even by the possible sitting position of the deceased (Allmäe et al 2011).
-It should be taken into account, though, that fragmented and intermingled bones characterized most inhumation burials of Saaremaa up to the Middle Ages.
+The first boat of Salme contained the remains of seven individuals.
+Their bones were completely intermingled and represented only fragments of skeletons.
+The fragmentation of bones has been explained with later construction works at the site, or even with the possible sitting position of the deceased (Allmäe et al. 2011).
+It should be noted, though, that fragmented and intermingled bones characterised most inhumation burials in Saaremaa up to the Middle Ages.

-The second ship of Salme was found in course of the same roadworks in 2010 when other artifacts were unearthed.
-Its length was 17–17.5 m and it was 3 m wide.
-Compared with similar, but better-preserved boats from e. g.
-Kvalsund, Ladby, or Frombork, one can conclude that the draught of the second vessel of Salme may have been 0.5–0.9 m and the height of the broadside from the bottom of the boat 0.8–1 m.
-The contour of a dark layer of humus, which was preserved under the boat, indicated a vertical keel.
+The second ship of Salme was found after a number of artefacts turned up during the continuation roadworks in 2010.
+It was 17–17.5 m long and 3 m wide.
+A comparison with similar but better preserved boats from e. g.
+Kvalsund, Ladby, or Frombork suggests that the second vessel may have had a draught of 0.5–0.9 m, and its broadside measured 0.8–1 m from the bottom.
+The contour of a dark layer of humus under the boat indicated the presence of a vertical keel.
 Accordingly, the ship must have had a sail.
 The second vessel of Salme is the oldest archaeologically excavated sailing ship in the Baltic Sea region.

-About a century ago, there may have been a hollow in the ground upon the burials in the one-time boat, which was filled up with soil, pebbles, and waste in the 20th century.
+About a hundred years ago, a hollow in the ground upon the boat burials was filled with 20th century waste, soil and pebbles.
 It seems likely that the hollow indicated a burial chamber that had collapsed when the wood decayed.
-The position of burials, as well as colour differences in soil, seem to point to the one-time time existence of the burial chamber, too.
-The custom of bringing the dead to a burial house, where they were deposited close to each other, and where the remains of the skeletons intermingled in course of time is characteristic of prehistoric Saaremaa.
-Collective burials were rare in Iron Age Scandinavia, even though ship burial as such can be considered Scandinavian.
+Likewise, the position of burials, as well as colour differences in soil, seem to point to the existence of a burial chamber.
+The custom of bringing the dead to a mortuary house to be deposited close to each other so the skeletal remains intermingled over time, is characteristic of prehistoric Saaremaa.
+Collective burials were unknown in Iron Age Scandinavia, even though the custom of ship burial can be considered typically Scandinavian.

-The ship burial II of Salme included the remains of 34 different persons.
-They had been buried in three, partly in four layers, which were sometimes separated from each other by a several-dozen-centimeters thick layer of sand.
-The whole burial area (or the burials inside the chamber) was covered with a layer of stones similar to other stone graves and burial houses of Saaremaa (Mägi 2021).
+The Salme II ship burial included the remains of 34 individuals buried in three, or in places four layers which were irregularly separated from each other by a layer of sand several dozen centimetres in thickness.
+The whole burial area (or the burials inside the chamber) was covered with a layer of stones reminiscent of other stone graves and mortuary houses of Saaremaa (Mägi 2021).

-All 41 of the dead buried in the Salme vessels were male and warriors, as is evident from their belongings and wounds found in their skeletons.
+All of the 41 individuals buried in the Salme vessels were male, and warriors, as is evident from their belongings and the wounds detected on their skeletons.
 They were in their prime years, strong and tall.
-Better offerings and belongings were found from the second ship, which was also preserved better.
-From there, 40 swords or fragments of swords were found, including 10 completely preserved one-edged blade swords.
-Several pieces of armoury were decorated with elaborated Nordic animal-style ornaments.
-Some of the ornamented details were similar to the ones found from the contemporary Valsgärde grave in Mid- Sweden, others to the findings from Southwest Finland.
+Artefacts were richer in the second ship, which was also preserved better.
+The second ship yielded 40 swords or fragments of swords, including ten fully preserved single-edged swords.
+Several pieces of weapons were decorated with elaborate Nordic animal-style ornaments.
+Some of the ornamented details resembled artefacts recovered from the contemporary Valsgärde grave in Middle Sweden, while others bore a similarity to findings from Southwestern Finland.

-There were no big flat crossbow brooches or dress pins that were characteristic for warriors in Estonian and Finnish coastal areas, but some simple fibulas made of iron were recorded.
-Such simple iron fibulas were common in Finland, but also quite widespread in Middle Sweden.
+No massive, flat crossbow brooches or dress pins usually worn by warriors in Estonian and Finnish coastal areas were recorded, however, the finds included some simple iron fibulas.
+Such iron fibulas were common in Finland, but also widespread in Middle Sweden.

-Other noteworthy finds were 91 arrowheads and 251 gaming pieces made of whale- and walrus bone.
-There were also remains of at least six dogs, falcons, as well as of some other animals and birds.
+Other noteworthy finds included 91 arrowheads and 251 gaming pieces made of whalebone and walrus bone.
+Also, remains of at least six dogs, also falcons and other animals and birds, were found.

-Most of the skeletons were in their place as a whole, but some of the dead were represented only by e. g. sculls or shinbones.
-Allegedly there were also other different individual pieces of human bones found in several other places near the articulated skeletons (Peets et al 2011, 2013). aDNA analysis of the Salme individuals indicated the kinship of the several men buried there (Margaryan et al 2020).
+Most of the skeletons were articulated, while some of the dead were represented only by skulls or shinbones.
+Allegedly, various individual pieces of human bones were recovered in several other locations near the articulated skeletons (Peets et al. 2011, 2013).
+The aDNA analysis of the Salme individuals indicated kinship between several men buried there (Margaryan et al. 2020).
 For example, four skeletons laid down beside each other belonged to four brothers.
-However, the 14C analyses of the bones pointed to slightly different periods, varying from 650 to 940 AD.
-What makes it more complicated is, that the 14C dates did not entirely correlate with the stratigraphy of the burials, meaning that the ones dated to be from earlier weren’t necessarily buried at the lower layers and vice versa.
-Even more so, the finds could be dated to be from the long era from the 6th up to the 9th century as well.
+However, the 14C analyses of the bones pointed to different periods, varying from 650 to 940 AD.
+What makes it more complicated is that the radiocarbon dating did not entirely correlate with the stratigraphy of the burials, meaning that those dated to be from an earlier period weren’t necessarily placed in the lower layers, and vice versa.
+Moreover, the finds can be dated to the long period between the 6th and 9th centuries.

 During the Viking Age, the boat and ship of Salme were located on the beach.
-According to different opinions, the burials were deposited there either all at once or during a somewhat longer period, for example during several decades.
-The vessels were probably halfway dug into the ground, but not covered with soil.
-Despite that, the burials were never looted.
-Considering the weather of Saaremaa, a wooden ship can hold together for 50–70 years.
-The ships of Salme must have been covered with sea sediments ushed to the coast during some intense storm.
-By then, the wood was probably already decaying, but the burial chamber was still standing.
-The storm pushed it to the ground and, when collapsing, it ruined the ship planks on the side of it.
-By the end, the vessels with human remains inside were hidden under the sea sediments.
+Opinions vary as to whether the burials were deposited there all at once or over a somewhat longer period, for example several decades.
+The vessels were probably dug halfway into the ground, but not covered with soil.
+For all that, the burials were never looted.
+Considering the weather conditions prevalent in Saaremaa, a wooden ship can hold out for 50–70 years.
+The ships of Salme must have been covered with sea sediments driven to the shore during intense storms.
+By then, wooden planks were probably already decaying, but the burial chamber was still standing.
+Pushed over by the strong winds, the collapsing chamber shattered the planks on its side.
+Eventually, the vessels with human remains inside were buried under sea sediments.